A fusion of nature, machine and folk art.

 I've always been fascinated by the simple, whimsical motion of whirligigs.
 I was inspired to bring a more contemporary and modern aesthetic to this form of folk art.
 The idea of something mechanical—a cam shaft— driven by something natural— the wind—were both interesting to me .
 The many shapes of the cams provide myriad of opportunities to translate rotational motion into kinetic art.
 Then, the fish themselves form a natural weathervane that completes the whirligig.

 Each whirligig is individually handcrafted and unique.
 I am happy to discuss the choice of woods (although certain more exotic types may take longer).
 It typically takes 4–6 weeks for delivery.
 Prepayment, in full, is required (Paypal preferred).
-A $25 shipping charge will be included in the final price.

 While the whirligigs are fully functional (meaning they are wind driven) they are still woodcrafted works of art.
 Their kinetic aspect is best appreciated by the simply using a finger to turn the propellor!